Gkcloud5/Better-future/Learning/Linux/Advanced/Kernel/Privilege level -Kernel.md

 * Both layer operates in two different mode.
 	* Kernel space operated in kernel mode
 	* User space operated in user mode
-* This privilege ring comes under a kernel mode
+* This privilege ring comes under a process, based on process it will placed in layer

 -----------------------------------------------------
 #### Explanation about it: